 Today is World Arthritis Day, so I want to take today to explain what you need to know about arthritis.
 If you’ve been around here for a while or follow me on social media, you know that I have seronegative rheumatoid arthritis.
 I’ve been in pain since fall 2001, meaning I am entering my 17th year on constant pain.
 Arthritis dominates my life, and the lives of many people around the world.

-What You Need To Know about Arthritis
+Arthritis Information You Need To Know

 It affects a lot of people – There are an estimated 54.4 million Americans with doctor-diagnosed arthritis, which is more than 1 in 4 (x).
 I phrase it that way because there are so many out there who haven’t been diagnosed yet.